caia26/product-hunt-scraper/README.md

-# ProductHunt Scraper
+# ProductHunt Scraper with Supabase Integration

-A tool to fetch and display the top products launched on ProductHunt using their GraphQL API.
-The scraper retrieves products sorted by votes and provides detailed information about each product.
+A tool to fetch and display the top products launched on ProductHunt using their GraphQL API, with integration to store data in Supabase.
+The scraper retrieves products sorted by votes, provides detailed information about each product, and allows for storing this data in a Supabase database for further analysis.

 ## Features